Estate, Trust & Tax Planning Services

 4. Execute Your Estate Plan

 Estate planning is an essential aspect of financial planning.
 If you pass away without a will, the state will classify your estate and assets as intestate and follow specific procedures for distributing inheritances.
 Depending on your state’s intestate succession protocol, your loved ones may not receive the funds they need.
-By drafting documents that reflect your wishes, you can ensure your assets and estate remain safe and end up in the right hands.

 While you plan your estate, you can establish a donor-advised fund that puts you in control of when and how much to donate to specific charities.
 As you contribute to your donor-advised fund, you can claim full tax deductions on your return and reduce your taxes.
 You will receive a deduction each time you contribute to this fund, allowing you to reduce taxes on present and future returns.